 The Ed.D. is designed to be completed within four years.
-At the end of the maximum sixyear allotted time, if a student has not completed the dissertation s/he may apply for a one time, one-year maximum extension.
-The application will be considered by the Program Director(s).
+At the end of the maximum sixyear allotted time, if a student has not completed the dissertation, the student may apply for a one time, one-year maximum extension.
+The application will be considered by the Program Director.
 Minimum requirements for such an extension include: